smartcloudsol/hub-for-wpsuiteio/readme.txt

 == Trademark Notice ==

+WordPress and the WordPress logo are trademarks of the WordPress Foundation.

 Amazon Web Services, AWS, and Amazon Cognito are trademarks of Amazon.com, Inc. or its affiliates.

+Stripe and the Stripe logo are trademarks of Stripe, Inc. and its affiliates.

-Hub for is an independent open-source project and is **not affiliated with, sponsored by, or endorsed by Amazon Web Services**.
+Hub for WPSuite.io is an independent open-source project and is **not affiliated with, sponsored by, or endorsed by WordPress.org, Amazon Web Services, or Stripe, Inc.**

-All references to “Amazon Cognito” are made purely to describe this plugin’s interoperability.

 == Source & Build ==

 **Public (free) source code:**
-All of the code that ships in this public ZIP (the “free” version) is published here: https://github.com/smartcloudsol/hub-for-wpsuiteio
+All of the code that ships in this public ZIP is published here: https://github.com/smartcloudsol/hub-for-wpsuiteio

 == Changelog ==